Kansas City in Winter: Fun Things To Do During an Arctic Blast

 The KC visit was a lot of fun despite the flurries.
 The snow provided some cool winter scenery and the indoor attractions had me hooked, from the unique museums to the famous barbecue.

 Kansas City in winter isn’t so bad.
-Here’s a guide to how I braved the elements, and additional suggestions for what you can do to pass the time if you’re visiting during a snowstorm.
+Here’s a guide to how I braved the elements, and additional suggestions for KC winter activities to pass the time if you’re visiting during the coldest months of the year.

 Kansas City barbecue!